Pawys/Etch-a-Sketch./README.md

-# Rock Paper Scissors
+# Etch A Sketch
 This is the Etch a sketch project from the (amazing) [The Odin Project curriculum](https://www.theodinproject.com/).

-Its a etch a sketch made in javascript, featuring a rgb and darken mode.
+It's an etch a sketch made in JavaScript, featuring an RGB and darken mode.
 The user can pick how large the grid has to be.

 ![Screenshot](screenshots/etch-a-sketch.png)
 # Skills
 ### After completing it, I learned:
 Making a grid using flexbox.

-Getting a random rgb value.
+Getting a random RGB value.

 Getting user input using prompts.
 # Tech